 It was said that you may enter the hospital unwell, but you’ll surely leave there worse off.

 In an effort to afford cheap labor, the government struck a deal with Cuba in which we imported doctors.
 The Cuban government kept most of the doctor’s salaries, who were living in terrible, almost slave-like conditions.
-Many lawsuits were brought up to the attention of the media, but the problem remained the same, the government could not afford doctors for a country with a 200 million population.
+Many lawsuits were brought to the attention of the media, but the problem remained the same.
+The Brazilian government simply could not afford enough doctors for a country with a population of 200 million.